nickschot/lux-redis-cache/README.md

 - **Create/Update action:** expire the model and direct belongsTo and hasMany relationships
 - **Destroy:** expire the whole cache, the database could be configured to CASCADE on delete, so we don't know what needs to be expired

+#### Time Based Cache Expiry
+This is a very simple cache strategy where we simply use the `expiresIn` option passed into `getFromRedis`.
+No cache invalidation is provided with this strategy.

 ### getFromRedis(redis, options)
 `getFromRedis` is meant to be used in a `beforeAction` hook.
 It will try to get data from redis for any `GET` request from on an `index` or `show` controller action.
 It will immediately return the payload while the action/afterAction is skipped.

 - **redis** - A connected node-redis instance
 - **options** - Options object